 The role of radical art in modern resistance movements

 Musical responses to and resonances of Black Lives Matter

 The conference will feature a keynote address by poet and scholar Fred Moten, along with presentations by Ingrid Monson, Benjamin Piekut, Fumi Okiji, and Adam Zanolini.
 It will also include a roundtable of artists and improvisers speaking on activism and social justice.
 A full schedule is printed below.

 515 W 116th St, New York NY 10027

-All events are free and open to the public; however, an RSVP is required.
+This conference is free and open to the public, but pre-registration is required.

 Organizing Committee: Scott Currie (University of Minnesota), Brent Hayes Edwards (Columbia University), Michael Heller (University of Pittsburgh),Fred Moten (University of California, Riverside), Patricia Nicholson Parker (Arts for Art)